inkVerb/Verber/README.md

 ## Note on Updates
 Note: Update version numbers reference the framework.
 Ongoing updates continue for the serfs, etc job scripts.
 Framework needs rated, sequential alteration, which is why "version" numbers apply to them.
 Any update will update job scripts, regardless of the current version number.

+The "repo" update list at verb/configs/inklists/repoverlist is updated with each update.
+To customise this, refer to repolinks in the same directory for versions and hashes, and run setrepocust to have your changes stick.

 ## File Structure Basics (for geeks and Star Trek fans)
 ### Note that terms like "serf" and "donjon" and others use categories that are consistent with each other, but won't conflict with other programming categories, for both art and clarity.